microsoft/code-with-engineering-playbook/design-reviews/trade-studies/template.md

+# Trade Study Template

 This generic template can be used for any situation where we have a set of requirements that can be satisfied by multiple solutions.
 They can range in scope from choice of which open source package to use through full architecture designs.

 # Trade Study: {study name goes here}